BroderzYt/Midnight-Blue-CSS-Theme/README.md

 # Midnight-Blue-CSS-Theme

 The **Midnight Blue** CSS theme is a theme created by /u/BroderzYt.
-It is free to use for any subreddit, you can visit r/123_abc2 or r/glitchinthematrix to preview the theme.
+It is free to use for any subreddit, you can visit r/MidnightBlueCSS to preview the theme.

 # Installation